 Upon arrival, we rented a motorbike for $5 a day.
 For a full day of wonderful site seeing, I recommend the below sites.

 Cát Bà, Cát Hải, Haiphong, Vietnam (map)

 There are about three roads on the island, so just a quick up the hill, left and sharp right, you are on a winding path climbing steadily upwards.
-After 5 minutes you realize you’re going to the top, as the ever increasingly beatutiful view of the harbor pokes through the trees.
-There is a makshift hut as a parking lot and with one sign guiding into the trees.
+After 5 minutes you realize you’re going to the top, as the ever-increasingly beautiful view of the harbor pokes through the trees.
+There is a makeshift hut as a parking lot and with one sign guiding into the trees.
 You have arrived at Cannon Fort.